priendeau/Fnct.d/README.rst

 Convention use in this development
 ==================================
-By calling 'Idiom' I will refer to a current sequence obtained by promoted output of an application and/or result of the system itself.
+By calling '*Idiom*' I will refer to a current sequence obtained by promoted output of an application and/or result of the system itself.
 Having property to be unique it also refer to it's unique family called sequenced-data.

+By calling '*Functor*' I  will refer to a  transient way  to call  conventionnal function and / or application with really general function statement.
+To use as simplification of statement and to simplify uses in End-Users test and uses.

+Term '*general function statement*', stand for nominal function with less than 3 lines of code or only to hide End-User usuability out of conventionnal method describe in Fnct.D to uses Variable direct re-definition in function call to allow reduction of Bash or similar shell to apply a ulimit and other mechanism to reduce lenght of element or limit of memory to acheive a debugging statement decoy similar problem in future bash - Sub command domain know to be function script language.

 Naming Convention
 =================